aymenhafeez/vim-line-motion/README.md

 # vim-line-motion

-This essentially a very simple, work-in-progress script of functions, which allow the user to perform line-wise operations to move, delete, yank and paste lines.
+This is essentially a very simple, work-in-progress script of functions, which allow the user to perform line-wise operations to move, delete, yank and paste lines.
 The idea originated from <a href="https://www.youtube.com/watch?v=lwD8G1P52Sk">Chris Toomey's talk</a> on writing Vim plugins and grew from there.